Heart of England League 2020

 There isn't an elected Management Committee.
 The league has always been run in a more relaxed, ad hoc, consensus way by the competing clubs.

-Martin Smith (Droitwich AC) is the Treasurer and Paul Bearman (Stratford upon Avon AC) is the Leagues Co-ordinator and has been co-opted to chair the AGM in recent years.
+Paul Bearman (Stratford upon Avon AC) is the Leagues Co-ordinator and has been co-opted to chair the AGM in recent years.
+Martin Smith (Droitwich AC) is the Treasurer.

 Decisions to change rules or the timetable etc. are suggested by the clubs and any changes are made after consultation and approval (or not) by a majority decision of the clubs.